Lindy Lou and Other On-Water Experiences

 The hull of the launch was constructed in the winter of 2010 in Slocum, Rhode Island, by the Beckmann Boatshop.
 Made of fiberglass, it was formed on a mold taken from an original Truscott River Launch.
 Truscott Launches were made in St. Joseph, Michigan and could be found on lakes and rivers throughout the United States at the turn of the century.
 Like many launches of that period, the Lindy Lou is powered by an electric motor.
 All the finishing work on the launch, including cutting and installing cherry wood decking and building a structure to support the craft's canvas top, was done by Museum staff and volunteers in the Padnos Boat Shed on the Museum's campus.

-The Bernida will be captained and crewed exclusively by volunteers.
+She is fast and elegant; like the 1920’s.
+She can carry up to four passengers at a time.
 Come join the Museum and the crew to experience the Bernida yourself!

-By appointment only; call the museum for directions on booking directly with a Bernida captain. $200 for a 2-hour sail.
-Up to four passengers, aged 12 and up.
+By appointment only; call the Museum for directions on booking directly with a Bernida captain.
+Tickets are $50 per person for a 2-hour sail.* Children are welcome on the Bernida and must be at least 12 years old to sail.

 *Payment due at time of sail.